If you read some of the reviews for Hotel Negresco, you’d strongly consider staying elsewhere.

 I can see why some Tripadvisor reviews didn’t warm to the rooms.
 Unlike the larger luxury hotel chains, nothing about this decor is standard.
 Except for comfort.
 Every room is clean and comfortable.
 It has wifi throughout and all the best rooms look straight out onto the bai des anges.

-The Reception & Those Loos!
+The Reception & Those Bathrooms!

 Next to the hotel entrance stands a now iconic statue of Miles Davis.
 Made in technicolour mosaic, this wonderful artwork gives just a hint of what is inside.
 If you Google the statue you will find better images than mine.
-For some reason, whenever I try to take a picture the song is in the wrong position!
+For some reason, whenever I try to take a picture the sun is in the wrong position!

 Most days the doorman will let you in to have a look at the reception and reception rooms downstairs.
 As you wander past the Renoir statue at the bottom of the stairs, you will come into this wonderful round space (which I am sure has a more formal name.)
 Usually, you will be opposite a revolving statue of a large yellow lady.
 This is the famous work from Niki de Saint Phalle.